paglalayag/paglalayag.github.io/_posts/2024-03-02-rails-codex-android-test-spike.md

     }
 {% endhighlight %}

-no new libraries were required, interestingly, Hamcrest is already available even though I don't see it in `build.gradle`
+### Adding Espresso Web to get inside the TurboWebView
+To get at the contents of the TurboWebView, we can use [espresso-web](https://developer.android.com/training/testing/espresso/web) here's the package to add to `build.gradle`

 {% highlight gradle %}
-import androidx.test.espresso.assertion.ViewAssertions.matches
-import org.hamcrest.Description
-import org.hamcrest.Matcher
+androidTestImplementation 'androidx.test.espresso:espresso-web:3.5.1'
 {% endhighlight %}

-(custom matchers)

-To get at the contents of the TurboWebView, we can use [espresso-web]() here's the package to add to `build.gradle`
-`    androidTestImplementation 'androidx.test.espresso:espresso-web:3.5.1'
-`

-this is what the final test will look like when with the webView matcher
+This is what the final test will look like when with the webView matcher added:

 {% highlight kotlin %}
   @Test